bioinfomaticsCSU/BOSS/README.md

 ```
 3) Installing.

 	BOSS should run on Linux operating sysetm with gcc.
-We test GET using gcc4.6.3 on Ubuntu.
+We test BOSS using gcc4.6.3 on Ubuntu.
 	Create a main directory (eg:BOSS).
 Copy all source code to this directory.
-	Please add current path to the enviroment variable LD_LIBRARY_PATH.
+	Copy /bamtools_master/lib/libbamtools.so to the directory of BOSS.
 	Type "make all"

 4) Running.